Configuring HPE GreenLake SSO SAML Authentication with ADFS

 Then select the Metadata File method and upload the Federation Metadata XML file ADFS_federation_metadata.ping.xml from the previous section.

-Note: The NameID attribute is used to identify the user.
-This is usually a unique identifier, such as a username or e-mail address.
-For HPE GreenLake, the platform uses the e-mail address to identify a user.
+NameID is used to identify the user.
+This is typically a unique identifier, such as a username or email address.
+For HPE GreenLake, the platform uses the email address to identify a user.

-Note: hpe_ccs_attribute is a mandatory attribute which is used to represent the user’s roles and permissions.
+hpe_ccs_attribute is a mandatory attribute available only with session-based authorization.
+It represents the user’s roles and permissions.
 For example, a user might have the role of “administrator” or “observer” in the HPE GreenLake platform for certain applications in different workspaces.

-Note: The first and last name are optional attributes.
-If they are not defined, the users in the HPE GreenLake user account details will appear with Unknown first name and Unknown last name.
+The first and last name are optional attributes, but it is recommended to keep the default values.
+If they are not defined, users in the HPE GreenLake user account details will appear with Unknown as their first and last names.

-Note: You can also change the SAML idle session timeout to a different time.
+The SAML idle session timeout can be changed to a different time.
 60 minutes is the default time a user can be inactive before the session ends.

 Validate the settings are correct: